 Ensuring that NEO compensation continues to motivate senior leadership to act consistent with long-term shareholder interests and fostering the retention of our senior leadership remain two key priorities of our executive compensation program.
 Long-term incentive compensation traditionally lagged the market for many of our NEOs and despite targeted increases in recent years, certain NEOs' long-term incentive award values remained below the market.
-Coming off of another strong performance year and recognizing each of Mr. Liberty's, Mr. Bayley's, Ms. Lutoff-Perlo's and Mr. Kulovaara's total target compensation positioning as compared to market compensation, the Talent and Compensation Committee felt it appropriate to take more aggressive steps in 2018 to better position these leaders toward the market in terms of target pay opportunity.
-Accordingly, to achieve the desired level of market competitiveness and reflect performance, the Talent and Compensation Committee approved the following increases in the target award values for each of our NEOs in 2018.
+Coming off of another strong performance year and recognizing each of Mr. Fain's, Mr. Liberty's, Mr. Bayley's, Ms. Lutoff-Perlo's and Mr. Kulovaara's total target compensation positioning as compared to market compensation, the Talent and Compensation Committee felt it appropriate to take more significant steps in 2019 to better position these leaders toward the market in terms of target pay opportunity.
+Accordingly, to achieve the desired level of market competitiveness and reflect performance, the Talent and Compensation Committee approved the following increases in the target award values for each of our NEOs in 2019.

-Long-Term Incentive Awards Name 2017 Grant Values 2018 Grant Values % Change Richard D. Fain \$7,700,000 \$7,700,000 0% Jason T. Liberty \$1,800,000 \$2,250,000 25.0% Michael W. Bayley \$3,000,000 \$3,250,000 8.0% Lisa Lutoff-Perlo \$1,650,000 \$1,800,000 9.0% Harri U. Kulovaara \$ 750,000 \$ 900,000 20.0%
+Long-Term Incentive Awards Name 2018 Grant Values 2019 Grant Values % Change Richard D. Fain \$7,700,000 \$8,750,000 13.6% Jason T. Liberty \$2,250,000 \$2,800,000 24.4% Michael W. Bayley \$3,250,000 \$4,100,000 26.2% Lisa Lutoff-Perlo \$1,800,000 \$2,300,000 27.8% Harri U. Kulovaara \$ 900,000 \$1,150,000 27.8%